-If you're traveling to New York from a city along Amtrak's Northeast Corridor-such as Boston, Philadelphia, Baltimore, or Washington, D.C.-Amtrak may be your best travel bet now that they've rolled out their new high-speed Acela trains.
-The Acela Express trains cut travel time from D.C. down to 21⁄2 hours, and travel time from Boston to a lightning-quick 3 hours.
+If you're traveling to New York from a city along Amtrak's Northeast Corridor-such as Boston, Philadelphia, Baltimore, or Washington, D.C.-Amtrak may be your best travel bet now that they've rolled out the high-speed Acela trains.
+The Acela Express trains cut travel time from D.C. down to $2\frac{1}{2}$ hours, and travel time from Boston to a lightning-quick 3 hours.
+(If you book a seat on a Metroliner or regular unreserved service, the fares are cheaper, but expect to spend longer on the train).